waffle-iron/5calls/README.md

 Use the makefile in the go folder.
 You can `make deploy` to update the go server or `make deploy_static` to update the site.

-After updating the go server, remember to log in, connect to the screen instance (`screen -r`) and restart the go process.
+When updating the go server, remember to log in, connect to the screen instance (`screen -r`) and stop the go process before replacing it via the deploy, otherwise you get "text file busy" errors in scp.